paritytech/try-runtime-cli/CONTRIBUTING.md

 It's important to note that while we try to guarantee master compatibility with the latest polkadot versions, there's no assurance that older versions will work with any specific runtime and should be considered deprecated.

-### Tags for Polkadot Releases
+### Tags for Polkadot SDK Releases
-In addition to SemVer on master, we maintain Git tags or branches corresponding to every Polkadot release >=v1.0.0.
+In addition to SemVer on master, we maintain Git tags or branches corresponding to every Polkadot SDK release >=v1.0.0.
 This ensures that:

-- We provide versions of try-runtime-cli that are guaranteed to be compatible with specific Polkadot releases.
+- We provide versions of `try-runtime` that are guaranteed to be compatible with specific Polkadot SDK releases.
 - In the case of patches or minor changes, we can move or adjust these tags or branches, ensuring continued compatibility with their counterparts in the Substrate repo.
 - While this method requires manual maintenance, it offers clarity and ensures compatibility for users working with different runtime versions.

 ### What to Expect as a Contributor
 When contributing, consider the following:

-- If your changes are general improvements or fixes and don't tie specifically to a Polkadot release, they will be integrated into the main codebase and subject to semantic versioning.
+- If your changes are general improvements or fixes and don't tie specifically to a Polkadot SDK release, they will be integrated into the main codebase and subject to semantic versioning.
-- If your contribution pertains to compatibility with a specific Polkadot release, it may be integrated into the corresponding tagged branch or version.
+- If your contribution pertains to compatibility with a specific Polkadot SDK release, it may be integrated into the corresponding tagged branch or version.
 - Always indicate in your pull request or issue any specific version considerations or compatibility issues you're aware of.

+## Tips

+Non-trivial contributions are eligible for DOT tips.
+To express interest include your Polkadot address in your PR description.